Ernyoke/certified-aws-solutions-architect-professional/07-databases/dynamodb.md

 - Every table has a RCU and WCU bust pool (300 seconds)
 - DynamoDB operations:
     - **Query**:
-        - When a query is performed we need to take a partition key
+        - When a query is performed we need to provide a partition key.
+Optionally we can provide a sort key or a range
         - Query item can return 0 or more items, but we have to specify the partition key every time
         - We can specify specific attribute we would want to be returned, we will be charged for querying the whole item anyway
     - **Scan**:
         - Least efficient operation, but the most flexible
         - Scan moves through a table consuming the capacity of every item
         - Any attribute can be used and any filters can be applied, but scan will consume the capacity for every item scanned through

+## DynamoDB Consistency Model

 - DynamoDB can operate using two different consistency modes:
     - Eventually consistent
-    - Strongly consistent
+    - Strongly (immediately) consistent
 - DynamoDB replicates data cross AZs using storage nodes.
 Storage nodes have a leader node, which is elected from the existing nodes
-- Writes are directed to leader node
+- DynamoDB has a fleet of entities which redirect connections to the appropriate storage nodes.
+Writes are always directed to leader node
 - The leader nodes replicates data to other nodes, typically finishing within a few milliseconds
+- There are 2 types of reads possible in DynamoDB:
+    - Eventually consistent reads:
+        - It might happen that we attempt to read data which is outdated (stale) / not present at all
+        - We can read double the amount of data with the same number of RCUs
+    - Strongly consistent reads:
+        - These read operations always use the leader node
+        - Not every application can tolerate eventual consistent reads
+        - Strongly consistent reads cost two times more than eventual consistent ones

 ## WCU/RCU Calculation